ckrilow/dev-ckrilow/pipelines/0025-qc_normalization/README.md

 The pipeline takes as input:
 1. **file_paths_10x**:  Tab-delimited file containing experiment_id and path_data_10xformat columns.
 Reqired.
 2. **file_metadata**:  Tab-delimited file containing sample metadata.
 Reqired.
+3. **file_sample_qc**:  YAML file containing sample qc and filtering parameters.
+Required.
+NOTE: in the example config file, this is part of the YAML file for item 4.
-3. **params-file**:  YAML file containing analysis parameters.
+4. **params-file**:  YAML file containing analysis parameters.
 Optional.

 Examples of all of these files can be found in `example_runtime_setup/`.